BSRR Long Call Strategy

 BSRR (Sierra Bancorp), in the Financial Services sector, (Banks - Regional industry), listed on NASDAQ.

-Sierra Bancorp operates as the bank holding company for Bank of the Sierra that provides retail and commercial banking services to individuals and businesses in California.
-The company accepts various deposit products, such as checking accounts, savings accounts, money market demand accounts, time deposits, retirement accounts, and sweep accounts.
-Its loan products include agricultural, commercial, consumer, real estate, construction, and mortgage loans.
-The company also offers automated teller machines; electronic point-of-sale payment alternatives; online and automated telephone banking services; and remote deposit capture and automated payroll services for business customers.
-As of December 31, 2021, it operated 35 full-service branches, an online branch, a loan production office, an agricultural credit center, and an SBA center.
-Sierra Bancorp was founded in 1977 and is headquartered in Porterville, California.
+Sierra Bancorp serves as the holding company for Bank of the Sierra, providing a full suite of retail and commercial banking services to individuals and businesses across California.
+The institution offers diverse deposit solutions, including checking, savings, money market, time deposits, retirement, and sweep accounts.
+Its lending portfolio encompasses agricultural, commercial, consumer, real estate, construction, and mortgage loans.
+Additionally, the company facilitates access to automated teller machines (ATMs), electronic point-of-sale payment options, online and automated telephone banking, and business-focused services such as remote deposit capture and automated payroll.
+As of December 31, 2021, Sierra Bancorp operated 35 full-service branches, an online branch, a loan production office, an agricultural credit center, and an SBA center.
+Founded in 1977, its corporate headquarters are located in Porterville, California.

 What is a long call on BSRR?